RafaelSchubert/py-dician/README.md

 This one is a little project of mine to practice and get used to working with the Python programming language.

 I thought it could be fun to unite something useful (Python) with something which I enjoy (tabletop RPGs).
 So I decided to make a small, simple dice roll notation language — a _dice-language_ — with a Python interpreter — thus _Py-Dician_.
+As a bonus, I improve my understanding on interpreters and compilers — which are rather interesting, might I add.

 ## What is it comprised of?